Christian Vital

-Christian Lucien Vital (born March 21, 1997) is an American professional basketball player for Derthona Basket of the Italian Lega Basket Serie A (LBA).
+Christian Lucien Vital (born March 21, 1997) is an American born naturalized Armenian professional basketball player who last played for Derthona Basket of the Italian Lega Basket Serie A (LBA).
 He played college basketball for the UConn Huskies.
+Vital also represents the senior Armenian national team in international competition.

 Early life and high school career

 Vital is the oldest of five children born to Rose Vital-Williams.
 He grew up playing basketball for the PSA Cardinals Amateur Athletic Union program.
 He played chess from age five, competing in various tournaments in New York City, and continued playing the game in high school.
 Vital began high school at the Rectory School in Pomfret, Connecticut, living away from his family.
 He played basketball for St. Thomas More School in Oakdale, Connecticut for his final two years of high school.
 In his final season, Vital averaged 16.8 points, seven rebounds, and 2.2 assists per game, leading his team to a 31–7 record and the National Prep Championship final.
 He earned New England Preparatory School Athletic Council Class AAA first team honors and was selected to play in the Jordan Brand Classic Regional Game.
 Vital originally committed to play college basketball for UNLV but re-opened his recruitment after head coach Dave Rice left the program.
 On April 29, 2016, he committed to UConn over an offer from Louisville, among others.